M66B/FairEmail/FAQ.md

 Some people ask:

-* to show the subject bold, but bold is already being used to highlight unread messages
+* to show the subject text in bold font, but that is already being used as an indicator for unread messages
-* to move the star to the left, but it is much easier to operate the star on the right side
+* to move the star to the left, but it is much easier to toggle the star on the right side

 <br />